 Candidates are consumers too.
 Attract and engage the best and brightest by becoming a master marketer.
 Adopt new ways to get in front of the right people.
-The resources to make the process personalized and exciting are almost endless.
-Look at employee review websites like Indeed and Glassdoor to get a sense of your organization’s reputation.
+The resources to make the process personalised and exciting are almost endless.
+Look at employee review websites like Indeed and Glassdoor to get a sense of your organisation’s reputation.

 Overcome the challenges of sourcing talent by looking beyond your own city, country or even continent for the right hires.
 After all, as discussed at the 2018 SHRM Talent Management Conference, “it’s the journey that’s the true reward,” for Millennials.
 “It’s why they care so much about company culture, transparency, having a voice, and feeling passionate about what they do.”
 Opportunities to experience a new environment can be a compelling recruitment tool.